 H.R.
 1997, the Unborn Victims of Violence Act of 2004 or Laci and Conner's Law, was signed by the President on April 1, 2004 (P.L.
-108-212).
-The act establishes a separate offense for harming or killing an "unborn child" in utero during the commission of a violent crime.
+108-212).6 The act establishes a separate offense for harming or killing an "unborn child" in utero during the commission of a violent crime.
 Punishment for the separate offense is the same as if the offense had been committed against the pregnant woman.
 In addition, an offense does not require proof that the person engaging in the misconduct had knowledge or should have had knowledge that the victim of the underlying offense was pregnant, or that the defendant intended to cause the death of, or bodily injury to, the child in utero.
 The phrase "child in utero" is defined by the act to mean "a member of the species homo sapiens, at any stage of development, who is carried in the womb."

 H.R.
 1755, the Child Custody Protection Act, was introduced by Representative Ileana Ros-Lehtinen on April 10, 2003.
 S. 851, the Senate version of the act, was introduced by Senator John E. Ensign on the same day.
-The act would prohibit the knowing transport of a minor across state lines for the purpose of obtaining an abortion.
-The bill seeks to prevent the abridgement of parental consent requirements in a minor's residing state.
-Violators of the act would be subject to a fine under Title 18 of the United States Code or imprisonment for not more than one year, or both.
-The act's prohibition would not apply to abortions that
+The act would have prohibited the knowing transport of a minor across state lines for the purpose of obtaining an abortion.
+The bill sought to prevent the abridgement of parental consent and notification requirements in a minor's residing state.
+Violators of the act would have been subject to a fine under Title 18 of the United States Code or imprisonment for not more than one year, or both.
+The act's prohibition would not have applied to abortions that were necessary to save the life of the minor because her life was endangered by physical disorder, physical injury, or physical illness.